Skip to main content

 • Martine de Meijer, Breda University of Applied Sciences

-• Samantha Richardson, Division of Digital Learning
+• Samantha Richardson, UCF Division of Digital Learning

 • Ines Springael, Breda University of Applied Sciences, Co-Chair

-• Nicole Stahl, Division of Digital Learning
+• Nicole Stahl, UCF Division of Digital Learning

 Questions?
 Contact us at themeai@buas.nl (BUas hosts) or teachwithai@ucf.edu (UCF hosts).